Have you received a voidable transaction notice from a liquidator demanding money?

 If you receive a letter or a notice from a liquidator demanding money, come see us as soon as possible so we can consider your options and help you keep the money paid to you.

 Have you received a voidable transaction notice from a liquidator demanding money?
-Contact experienced liquidation lawyer, Nathan Tetzlaff by phone on 09 837 6844 or email Nathan.firstname.lastname@example.org
+Set up an appointment today with our experienced liquidation specialists by phone 09 837 6844 or email firstname.lastname@example.org.